FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

 ## That's it!

-OK, we've now finished our extensive tour of identities and trusted membership of a blockchain network!
+OK, we've now finished our extensive tour of identities and membership of a blockchain network!

-In summary, Hyperledger Fabric uses a PKI and MSPs to identify the principals who are the trusted members of each organization collaborating in a blockchain network.
+In summary, Hyperledger Fabric uses a PKI and MSPs to identify the principals who are the members of each organization collaborating in a blockchain network.

 [Next: Policies for Access Control](./PoliciesforAccessControl.md)